caleb531/automata/README.md

 [![Coverage Status](https://coveralls.io/repos/caleb531/automata/badge.svg?branch=master)](https://coveralls.io/r/caleb531/automata?branch=master)

-Automata is a Python 3 library which implements the structures and algorithms I am learning in my Automata Theory class.
+Automata is a Python 3 library which implements the structures and algorithms I am learning in my Automata Theory class, particularly finite automata and Turing machines.
 The project is still under development, so the API is not yet stable, nor is the code complete in terms of functionality.

 Automata requires Python 3.4 or newer.